What was the challenge?

 Many government programs require applicants to provide documentation.
 Documentation requirements may disproportionately prevent people from historically underserved groups, such as racial and ethnic minorities and women, from accessing these programs.

 What did we do?

 A program change reduced documentation requirements for a city’s COVID-19 small business relief program.
-OES examined the likelihood of submitting a completed application as well as movement through subsequent stages of the application process.
+We examined the likelihood of submitting a completed application as well as movement through subsequent stages of the application process.
 Success at each stage was observed for applicants from historically underserved groups (minority-owned, women-owned, Veteran-owned, and disabled-owned businesses), and compared to the likelihood of success for other applicants.